Dignity and respect at work

 - We promise to treat all employees with respect.
 We expect you to do the same and treat colleagues as you’d like to be treated.
 This applies both inside and outside of the workplace.

 Harassment and bullying

 - We treat all allegations of harassment and bullying very seriously.
 We deal with them confidentially and need you to do the same until you have given us the opportunity to address them.

-- If you have witnessed harassment or bullying please immediately let [your manager or [their manager where it involves them know.]]
+- If you have witnessed harassment or bullying please immediately let your manager know or their manager where it involves them.

 - If we consider that you have harassed or bullied another employee or someone else connected to your employment you will be subject to the disciplinary process.
 Such behaviour may constitute gross misconduct.

 What is harassment and bullying?

 - Harassment is any unwanted physical, verbal or non-verbal conduct associated with a protected characteristic which has the purpose or effect of violating a person’s dignity or creating an intimidating, hostile, degrading, humiliating or offensive environment for them.
 A single incident can amount to harassment.
 Harassment may include, for example:

 - sending or displaying pornographic material that is or that some people may find offensive;

 - jokes or derogatory or stereotypical remarks about a particular ethnic or religious group or gender.